oz123/blogit/README.md

 Blogit is a Python3 static site generator.
 It uses the markdown2 parser, and the Jinja2 template engine.
-It is a small code base, and does gradual builds of your content.
+It has a small code base, and does gradual builds of your content.
 Thus it is quick!
 New posts are added by demand, without the need to re-parse and  rebuild all the content every time.